mozilla/kitsune/docs/tests.rst

 ``--pdb-fail``:
   Drop into PDB on a test failure.
 This usually drops you right at the assertion.
+``--no-skip``:
+  All SkipTests show up as errors.
+This is handy when things shouldn't be skipping silently with reckless abandon.

 Running a Subset of Tests